 How do I utilize the UH wireless network?

-To set-up your wireless account as well as to learn additional information on service areas and wireless coverage maps, please click here.
+Visit the wireless network page to learn how to set-up your wireless account as well as to learn additional information on service areas and wireless coverage maps.